cbeley/beleyenv/README.md

 ##### devScripts/

-Scripts used soley for the development of Beleyenv go here.
+Scripts used solely for the development of Beleyenv go here.

 #### Configuring config.json